ZioHimself/frozen-assets/README.md

 ## Usage

+The platform is currently available at: **https://ziohimself.github.io/frozen-assets/**

-Open `index.html` in a web browser or deploy to any static hosting service.
+For local development, open `index.html` in a web browser.

+*Note: Shortly, this will be hosted on a dedicated domain.*

 ## Contributing